My Days of Mercy: Plot

 Lucy Moro and her older sister Martha are anti-death penalty protestors, fighting for the acquittal of their father Simon, who is on death row for the murder of their mother eight years ago.
 The sisters live in their parents' house in a small Ohio town, and travel to various states in a mobile home, together with their little 10-year-old brother Ben.

 At one demonstration outside a prison in Illinois, Lucy meets Mercy Bromage, a lawyer whose father is a police officer with ties to the death penalty case the crowd is protesting.
 Despite the political tensions between the two, Lucy and Mercy grow closer to each other.
-They begin to keep in contact over the phone and over Skype.
+They begin to keep in contact over Skype.
 During a solo excursion to a demonstration in Missouri, Lucy and Mercy start a romance.

-Meanwhile, Martha is determined to free their father (who she still believes is innocent) and manages to hire a lawyer, who is then able to get a four-month stay of execution to look for legal loopholes or any new evidence to re-open the case.
+Meanwhile, Martha is determined to free Simon (who she still believes is innocent) and manages to hire a lawyer, who is then able to get a four-month stay of execution to look for legal loopholes or any new evidence to re-open the case.
 When the last of Martha and Lucy's legal appeals is denied and the evidence continues to point towards Simon, a distraught Lucy travels alone to Illinois to visit Mercy.
-There, she learns that Mercy still lives with her parents and she also has a boyfriend.
-Feeling used and betrayed, Lucy breaks up with Mercy.
+There, she learns that Mercy still lives with her parents and has a boyfriend.
+Lucy breaks up with her.
 Regardless, Mercy attends Simon's execution with the sisters.
+Martha proposes they sell the house and move away for a fresh start, and Ben and Lucy agree.

-Six months later, Lucy is working as a waitress in California when Mercy shows up outside the window.
-The two women talk in the alley and Mercy attempts to rekindle their relationship, but Lucy rejects her, saying "I just don't think you can come back into someone's life like this".
-However, the two set up a date for later.
+Six months later, Lucy is a waitress in California when Mercy shows up.
+Mercy attempts to rekindle their relationship, but Lucy initially rejects her before deciding to give her another chance.